The Estée Lauder Companies (NYSE:EL) PT Raised to $248.00 at Deutsche Bank Aktiengesellschaft

-The Estée Lauder Companies (NYSE:EL) had its price target lifted by Deutsche Bank Aktiengesellschaft from $223.00 to $248.00 in a report published on Friday, The Fly reports.
-Deutsche Bank Aktiengesellschaft currently has a buy rating on the stock.
+The Estée Lauder Companies (NYSE:EL) had its target price lifted by stock analysts at Deutsche Bank Aktiengesellschaft from $223.00 to $248.00 in a research report issued on Friday, The Fly reports.
+The firm presently has a “buy” rating on the stock.
+Deutsche Bank Aktiengesellschaft’s price objective indicates a potential upside of 5.43% from the stock’s previous close.

 Shares of EL stock opened at $235.23 on Friday.
 The company has a quick ratio of 1.32, a current ratio of 1.72 and a debt-to-equity ratio of 1.24.
 The Estée Lauder Companies has a 52 week low of $137.01 and a 52 week high of $235.84.
 The stock has a market capitalization of $84.87 billion, a PE ratio of 128.54, a P/E/G ratio of 3.89 and a beta of 0.78.
 The firm has a 50 day moving average of $218.54 and a two-hundred day moving average of $196.44.